gaearon/overreacted.io/src/pages/why-do-hooks-rely-on-call-order.md

 This tries to avoid reliance on the call index (yay explicit keys!) but introduces another problem — name clashes.

-Granted, you probably won’t be tempted call `useState('name')` twice in the same component except by mistake.
+Granted, you probably won’t be tempted to call `useState('name')` twice in the same component except by mistake.
 This can happen accidentally but we could argue that about any bug.
 However, it’s quite likely that when you work on a *custom Hook*, you’ll want to add or remove state variables and effects.

 With this proposal, any time you add a new state variable inside a custom Hook, you risk breaking any components that use it (directly or transitively) because *they might already use the same name* for their own state variables.